 One winter, when the clan was preparing to leave, the older woman, too weak, was left alone to endure the cold season.
 She thought she would freeze to death when she turned into a calafate bush by magic.
 The birds found refuge in its branches and ate its berries in the summer.

 And since then, they have been coming back every year to enjoy this succulent fruit.

 The second one, the most famous, is that of a beautiful young woman, Calafate, daughter of Chief Aonikenk.
-She was said to have eyes of beautiful golden color.
+She was said to have eyes of stunning golden color.

 One day, Calafate met Selknam, a boy from a rival tribe.
 They fell head over heels in love, but knowing they could never marry, they hatched a plan to elope together.